 Try as he might, Preston never had another top hit.
 His first two albums "Bongo, Bongo, Bongo"(1960) and "Bongola" (1961) did well and his follow up to "Bongo Rock" "Bongo, Bongo, Bongo" was a minor hit (#78, 1960).
 However, the public lost interest and his career ended.

 In the early 70s, Epps toured and recorded with Johnny Otis.

-"Raunchy" was the birth of the first Rock n' Roll instrumental
+"Raunchy" was the birth of the first Rock 'n' Roll

 Bill Justis upon hearing that a certain Rock n' Roll musician made a lot of money, put down his trumpet for a saxophone, bought $80 of Rock n' Roll records, and set his sights on stardom.
 His May "57 hit "Raunchy" gets it's title from a magazine article on current teenage slang.
 Justis and Manaker concocted the song in Justis' home while making fun of Rock n' Roll, convinced that they too could do it well if only they tried.
 Bill Justis was older than most teenage Rock fans, and had little interested in Rock as a musical style.
 However he soon realized that Rock's basic and simple sound was actually harder to achieve then first thought.
 "Raunchy" became the first Rock n' Roll instrumental song.

 "Raunchy " was a little Southern tune that Justis' just couldn't get out of his head.
 Originally named "Backwoods" it was a tune that he recalled from his childhood in Birmingham, Alabama.